jonro2955/odin_javascript_9_memory_card/README.md

 # [Live Site](https://jonro2955.github.io/odin_javascript_9_memory_card/)

-This project is a game built using React from [The Odin Project](https://www.theodinproject.com/).
+This project is a game built using React.
 The goal is to demonstrate my understanding of ReactJS functional components, hooks, state management and lifecycle methods.

-### Focus Areas
+### Learning Objectives

 - React functional components.
 - Comparing the similarities and differences between React's class components and functional components.